 - Sticking to the budget.
 A general budget for a property sale by auction is around 0.5–1% of the expected sale price, so ensure that you set out your marketing and agent fees in advance to make sure that you stay on track.

-Your real estate agent will be able to help you decide which sale method is the most appropriate for you based on location, property type, local market conditions, timeframe and strategy.
+Your real estate agent can help you decide which sale method is the most appropriate for you based on location, property type, local market conditions, time frame and strategy.

 As a strategic seller, you should try to understand the buyer's way of thinking when marketing the property.

 When a property is sold through private treaty, interested buyers will automatically think about how they can negotiate and lower the asking price.

 On the other hand, in an auction, the agent will normally provide a price guide.
 As auctions are emotionally charged events, buyers are normally prepared to bid higher to secure the sale.

 Paliwal suggests it's a good idea to attend a few auctions yourself, to get an understanding of local market conditions.

 "Visit open homes for private properties and attend auctions in the neighbourhood to get an idea of how much interest there is in the area.
 You'll be better prepared and less surprised [on auction day]," he says.